kentcdodds/old-kentcdodds.com/content/blog/how-to-use-react-context-effectively/index.md

 be more likely to avoid mistaken unnecessary re-renders and the ability to customize each use (via arguments to the custom hook) is a nice benefit.

+In addition, we're putting `increment` in a `useCallback` which enables people to pass the `increment` function in a dependencies list.
+I wouldn't recommend putting every inline arrow function in a `useCallback` hook, but for reusable code like this it's worth eating into your code's complexity budget.

 ## The Custom Consumer Component

 If you're able to use hooks at all, then skip this section.
 However if you need to support React `<` 16.8.0, or you think the Context needs to be consumed by class components, then here's how you could do something similar with the render-prop based API for context consumers:

 ```javascript
 function CountConsumer({children}) {